jtabalujan2/band-route-problem/readme.md

         For example: Node A to B and B to C  and C to D are the shortest in relation to each other, but the sum distance from A to B to C  to D could be more optimal given another path.

 Time Tracking:
-1 1/2 Hours = First Commit
+1.5 Hours = First Commit
     - Algorithm / Problem look up
     - Brainstorming approach
-    - Setting up files and understanding mathjs library
+    - Setting up files and understanding mathjs library 1.5 Hours = Second Commit
+    - Finished algorithm

 ### Fill in comments, external tool usage, and time tracking